Grab a cuppa dads, this is going to be a long article.

-How about a massage first or something else she likes?
+How about a massage first, or something else she likes?

+Struggling with giving her an orgasm?
 A resource I recommend to my male friends (and their partners), is the work of Jason Julius.

 If sex is more enjoyable for her and you know how to press all her buttons, she may want it more often.
 And of course, when she has an orgasm, she gets a shot of oxytocin – the hormone of love and bonding.
 Orgasms are beneficial for physical and mental health in both men and women.

-A book Tony Robbins highly recommends is Slow Sex: The Art and Craft of Female Orgasm.
+You might also like to try a book, Slow Sex: The Art and Craft of Female Orgasm.

 HOW CAN YOU HELP: Focus on her more.

 Make sex about her, not you.
 And trust when she’s gotten her mojo back, she will make it more about you too.

 Yes, sex is a two way street.
 But you’re reading this article seeking help how to fix your situation, right?